 If you have a digital certificate you can view your history of tax submissions on the AEAT web site using either of these two links:

 Please put any queries or questions in the topic which has been opened in the main forum for this purpose.
-I will do my best to answer them and amend these instructions if necessary.

 Discussion thread on this topic

 This post is being constantly revised but please be aware that certain web sites have plagiarised this information but they have not been updated and contain obsolete calculations and information.

 © Andalucia.com 2018

 Frequently asked Questions about living and working in Andalucia and Spain This section is for information only and drawn from the other forum section threads.
 Members cannot post to it directly but we accept suggestions for topics and to accept members contributions via other threads.